In the first of three articles looking at technology in mining, Alison Birrane talks to some WA’s companies at the forefront of their field.

 Immersive Technologies, a Perth-based developer of simulator technology for heavy equipment used in mining, is another of those stories.

-The brainchild of brothers Peter and Wade Salfinger, the company began producing computer-based training (CBT) for the mining industry in 1993 with the help of content experts.
+The brainchild of brothers Peter and Wayde Salfinger, the company began producing computer-based training (CBT) for the mining industry in 1993 with the help of content experts.

 Realising there was a step missing for many operators of heavy machinery – that being between CBT and heavy equipment training – the brothers embarked on an ambitious plan to develop simulators for heavy equipment.